ActiveThis profile is actively maintained

 The Sundarbans, the largest mangrove forest in the world, is a living and effective natural fence protecting the coastal belt areas of Bangladesh, as well as a UNESCO World Heritage Site.
 It has saved the people of Bangladesh from the devastation of cyclones, and also offers various sources of livelihood to more than 500,000 local inhabitants.
 The Sundarbans is also home to endangered dolphins, Bengal tigers and rich biodiversity.

-The Sundarbans is now at the risk of destruction because the Bangladeshi government is moving ahead with the development of a coal-based thermal power plant at Rampal with a capacity of 1,320MW of electricity.
-The plant will be located only 14 km away from the Sundarbans Reserve Forest, and will cover 1,834 acres of land.
+The Sundarbans is now at the risk of destruction because the Bangladeshi government is moving ahead with the development of a coal power plant at Rampal with a capacity of 1,320MW of electricity.
+The plant will be located only 14 kilometers away from the Sundarbans Reserve Forest, and will cover 1,834 acres of land.
 The government has judged the project location as a 'safe' distance from the mangrove forest.

-This large thermal power plant will be installed by a joint venture comprising National Thermal Power Company (NTPC) of India and the Bangladesh Power Development Board (BPDB).
-The joint venture company, Bangladesh-India Friendship Power Company Ltd (BIFPCL), has appointed the Indian construction company Bharat Heavy Electricals Ltd (BHEL) and aims to reach financial closure by October 2016.
-NTPC will also operate and set up the plant while debt financing will come from Indian Export-Import Bank.
+This large coal power plant will be installed by a joint venture comprising National Thermal Power Company (NTPC) of India and the Bangladesh Power Development Board (BPDB).
+The joint venture company, Bangladesh-India Friendship Power Company (BIFPCL), has appointed the Indian company Bharat Heavy Electricals (BHEL) to construct the coal power plant.
+Financial closure was reached in 2017: debt financing for the power plant is provided by the Indian Export-Import Bank.

 What must happen

-Financiers should refuse to fund this development and rule out involvement in financing or support of any kind for the Rampal coal plant.
+Financiers should refuse to finance this project and rule out involvement in financing or support of any kind for the Rampal coal power plant.

 The proposed 1,320MW power plant project (consisting of two generating units of 660MW) will cause irreparable damage to the livelihoods of two million inhabitants dependent on the Sundarbans; most rely on agriculture, shrimp cultivation, and fishing but also wood, and palm collecting.
 All these livelihoods are at at risk as the support infrastructure of the Rampal power plant has already been built.